Brzeszcze

+Brzeszcze is a town in Oświęcim County, Lesser Poland Voivodeship in southern Poland, near Oświęcim.
+As of December 2021, the town has a population of 10,935.

 Location

 Brzeszcze lies in the Northern Carpathian Foothills, on the Vistula river, in western Lesser Poland.
 The town is part of the Upper Silesian Coal Basin.
 The distance to Kraków is 79 km, and the distance to Czech border crossing at Cieszyn, 50 km.
 The town has three rail stations – Brzeszcze, Brzeszcze-Kopalnia, and Brzeszcze-Jawiszowice.
 All three are located along rail line nr.
 93, which goes from Trzebinia to Zebrzydowice.
+Brzeszcze lies along regional roads nr.
+933 and nr.
+949.

+Etymology

+The name comes from the brzost (Ulmus glabra) trees, which once were abundant in the Sola river valley.
+In the past the town was spelled Brzescie, Breszcze, Brescze, Brzeszce, and Brzesczye.

 History

+The history of the town dates back to the 15th century, and it was probably founded by Flemish settlers.
 First documented mention of Brzeszcze comes from 1438, when the village was part of the Duchy of Oświęcim, a fee of the Kingdom of Bohemia.
-In 1457 Jan IV of Oświęcim agreed to sell the duchy to the Polish Crown, and in the accompanying document issued on 21 February the village was mentioned as Brzescze.
-The territory of the Duchy of Oświęcim was eventually incorporated into Poland in 1564 and formed Silesian County of Kraków Voivodeship.
+In 1457 Jan IV of Oświęcim agreed to sell the duchy to the Kingdom of Poland, and in the accompanying document issued on 21 February the village was mentioned as Brzescze.
+The territory of the Duchy of Oświęcim was eventually incorporated into Poland in 1564 and formed Silesian County in the Kraków Voivodeship in the Lesser Poland Province.

 For centuries Brzeszcze remained a small, private village, which belonged to Polish kings, who leased it to members of the nobility.
 The inhabitants were mainly fishermen and farmers, and among others, Brzeszcze was owned by Dominik Gherri, the physician of King Stanisław August Poniatowski.
 Like almost all towns and villages of Lesser Poland, Brzeszcze was completely destroyed during the Swedish invasion of Poland (1655–1660).